JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_configuration_file.md

 ## Useful Resources

 Please make sure to follow the guidelines from [Plugin Overview page](https://plugins.jetbrains.com/docs/marketplace/plugin-overview-page.html) for an optimal presentation of your plugin on JetBrains Marketplace.
 The _Busy Plugin Developers.
-Episode 2_ discusses [5 tips for optimizing JetBrains Marketplace plugin page](https://youtu.be/oB1GA9JeeiY?t=44) in more datail.
+Episode 2_ discusses [5 tips for optimizing JetBrains Marketplace plugin page](https://youtu.be/oB1GA9JeeiY?t=44) in more detail.

 See also [](marketing.md) about widgets and badges.